Raccourcis

 Trains run about every 30 minutes and most of the stations sit within walking distance of the town center, or offer a bus service from the station.
 Tickets are cheap and you can purchase them from machines at each station, just be sure to stamp your ticket in one of the validation machines before hopping on board.

-Nice's Transportation Options - nice transportation options train station 1
+Nice's Airport & Transportation Options - nice transportation options train station 1

 TGV